drcaprosser/chrisdoc/README.md

 # chrisdoc

 This is a `R Markdown` template for writing academic papers and turning them into pdfs.
-It aims to produces elegantly and professionally typeset documents with minimal fuss at the writing stage.
+It aims to produce elegantly and professionally typeset documents with minimal fuss at the writing stage.

 <p align="center">